 One of the most common reasons that a horse gets into trouble is the lack of basic skills from the handler.
-The lack of handling skills can make a horse seem difficult, or “dangerous”.
-He is most likely just misunderstood by the handler.

 The things I try to teach are not a set of tricks, but rather an overall understanding and communication of and between the horse and the handler.